1094/rM-customizations/PDFs/notebooks/readme.md

 	- section 8 is 24 pages
 - each page links to index

+# Notebook 5.5
+This is the same as Notebook 5; however, the links are all shaped like squares.

 # Notebook 6
 - Dots small template
 - cover sheet is index
 	- #s link to sections
 - 3 sections
 	- sections are 20 pages
+- each page links to index

+# Notebook 7
+- Dots small template
+- cover sheet is index
+	- #s link to sections
+- 5 sections
+	- sections 1-5 are 20 pages
+	- section 5 is 23 pages
 - each page links to index